 And these weren’t simply excuses.
 They felt like they were true.

 But as I prayed for God to bless my business and show me how to be the person I needed to be for this work, He showed me that I wasn’t actually as busy as I thought I was.
 Instead, it was that I was getting distracted when I was “working”. *ouch*

 I don’t like hearing that sometimes I might not be able to really use the excuse that I just don’t have enough time.

 It’s a common one though.
 Something that a lot of moms will relate to, so it’s easy to throw out there.

 But God was showing me differently.

 When we’re called to do something for God, He is going to have to transform our character and build us up to be successful.
 That might mean owning up to areas that need improvement.

 For me, this showed up with a big change in my schedule.
-I went from having multiple days a week to work on my business to suddenly only having a few hours a day.
+I went from having multiple days a week to work on my business for 4+ hours to suddenly only having a few hours a week.